 Keeping those two benefits of Original Medicare are overwhelmingly the deciding factor for those who choose a Medicare supplement over a Medicare Advantage plan.

-Perhaps the better way to word that question is which plan is right for you?
+Instead of asking which is the best Medicare supplement plan, perhaps the better way to word that question is which plan is right for you?

 Let’s start with this simple, but bold assertion; the debate between Medicare supplement Plan G versus Medicare supplement Plan N is not one of benefits and costs, but of personality.
 Your personality.

 Medicare supplement Plan G offers the most health coverage of any Medicare supplement that is available to those who are new to Medicare.

 With a Medicare supplement Plan G you can spend a year in the hospital as an inpatient and it will not cost you a dime.
 Inpatient services are covered at 100%.